BumblebeeBat/FlyingFox/docs/pegging_vs_synthetic_assets.md

 If I use my A-coins to make a bet that B will increase in value relative to A, then the value of my bet changes as the value of B-coins change.
 If I made made multiple bets, I could create an asset out of A-coins which almost exactly matches the price movement of B-coins.
 So if B-coins doubled in value, then my asset on the A-blockchain will also double in value.

+First a numbered list of the reasons, then detailed explanations:

+1) you would need to write light clients for all the different blockchains into one blockchain, and maintain that mess.
+If any other blockchain updates, so do you.

+2) the code you are writing is consensus code, so it is 100x more expensive

+3) financial derivatives can be used as a platform to build all sorts of other useful things, pegging cannot.

+4) pegging can break blockchain consensus, by putting too much non-native value onto a blockchain.

 Pegging only has 1 purpose.
 Moving assets to other chains.
 Synthetic assets are a tool that can be used to build many different useful things.